-E. If a valid dispute exists as to the Contractor’s liability or guilt in any action initiated by the State or its agencies, and the State decides to delay, withhold, or deny work to the Contractor, the Contractor may request that it be allowed to continue, or receive work, without delay.
-The Contractor must submit, in writing, a request for review to the Indiana Department of Administration (IDOA) following the procedures for disputes outlined herein.
+E. If a valid dispute exists as to Delta Dental’s liability or guilt in any action initiated by the State or its agencies, and the State decides to delay, withhold, or deny work to Delta Dental, Delta Dental may request that it be allowed to continue, or receive work, without delay.
+Delta Dental must submit, in writing, a request for review to the Indiana Department of Administration (IDOA) following the procedures for disputes outlined herein.
 A determination by IDOA shall be binding on the parties.
 Any payments that the State may delay, withhold, deny, or apply under this section shall not be subject to penalty or interest, except as permitted by IC § 5-17-5.

-F. The Contractor warrants that the Contractor and its subcontractors, if any, shall obtain and maintain all required permits, licenses, registrations, and approvals, and shall comply with all health, safety, and environmental statutes, rules, or regulations in the performance of work activities for the State.
+F. Delta Dental warrants that Delta Dental and its subcontractors, if any, shall obtain and maintain all required permits, licenses, registrations, and approvals, and shall comply with all health, safety, and environmental statutes, rules, or regulations in the performance of work activities for the State.
 Failure to do so may be deemed a material breach of this Contract and grounds for immediate termination and denial of further work with the State.

-G. The Contractor affirms that, if it is an entity described in IC Title 23, it is properly registered and owes no outstanding reports to the Indiana Secretary of State.
+G. Delta Dental affirms that, if it is an entity described in IC Title 23, it is properly registered and owes no outstanding reports to the Indiana Secretary of State.

 H. As required by IC § 5-22-3-7:

-The Contractor and any principals of the Contractor certify that:
+Delta Dental and any principals of Delta Dental certify that:

-(A) the Contractor, except for de minimis and nonsystematic violations, has not violated the terms of:
+(A) Delta Dental, except for de minimis and nonsystematic violations, has not violated the terms of:

 IC §24-4.7 [Telephone Solicitation Of Consumers];